doitintl/CloudBlaster/README.md

 * If you want more asset types or new features, please either
     * Submit an issue at GitHub.
     * Or dd support for the asset type and submit a pull request.
-        * To do this, use existing asset types as an example.
-        * Uncomment the asset type in `asset-types.properties`.
+        * To do this, see the  comment in `asset-types.properties`.
-            * See the documentation at the top of that file about specifying the Deleter class if needed.
-        * Add the asset type to `list-filter.properties`.
-        * Implement a subclass of `AbstractDeleter` alongside the others..

 # Future features
 * More asset types.